learn-co-curriculum/sinatra-mechanics-of-sessions-readme/README.md

-<a href='https://learn.co/lessons/sinatra-mechanics-of-sessions-readme' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/sinatra-mechanics-of-sessions-readme' title='Mechanics of A Session'>Mechanics of A Session</a> on Learn.co and start learning to code for free.</p>